solana-developers/solana-cookbook/docs/recipes/accounts.md

 ### Generate a PDA

-To calculate a PDA, you need
+To calculate a PDA, you need the following:

 1. seed
 2. program id